Ecuador & Colombia Highlights Itinerary

 Medellín is Colombia's industrial leader and also home to some of the friendliest people in the country.
 It has spring-like weather, plenty of shopping malls, both modern and colonial architecture, and it's surrounded by raw natural beauty

-Morning free for shopping or an optional tour to learn about Medellin's infamous Pablo Escobar.
+Afternoon free for shopping or an optional tour to learn about Medellin's infamous Pablo Escobar.
 Learn about the life and death of Pablo Escobar.
 This 2-hour historical tour takes you back in time and inside the life of Pablo Escobar, a man both loved and feared by millions of people.
 Learn about his extensive cocaine operation and visit three historical sites: the Monaco Building, the house where Escobar was killed and his final resting place.
-Later this afternoon transfer to the airport for our flight to Bogota.
-Transfer to the hotel

 Accommodation: Hotel Casa Deco